Counselling Psychology Overview

 - Our commitment to socially responsible practice, which includes a unique graduate level service learning requirement (Community Service Practice) and required coursework that provides students with theory and research pertinent to structural and systemic barriers to well-being and how to address these barriers.

-With the inclusion of preparation in socially responsible practice, along with a strong preparation in more traditional forms of counselling practice, the Master of Counselling Psychology program at the Adler School's Vancouver campus will provide students with the foundation necessary for broad range of potential employment opportunities working with individuals and communities in which they live.
+With the inclusion of preparation in socially responsible practice, along with a strong preparation in more traditional forms of counselling practice, the Master of Counselling Psychology program at the Adler University's Vancouver campus will provide students with the foundation necessary for broad range of potential employment opportunities working with individuals and communities in which they live.

 - A baccalaureate degree or equivalent from an accredited institution, preferably in psychology or counselling-related discipline